 - We plan to be outside, but will move inside if it be rainy.

 - Everyone needs to wear a mask if we go inside.

-You will find the lesson below.
-We will have handouts for all students...and handouts for you as well.
+As you look at the lesson below, know that we will have handouts for all students...and handouts for you as well.
 The students' pages will not have the answers in italics below, but yours will.

 Why THIS MATTERS

 Scripture tells us that “Unless the Lord builds the house, those who build it labor in vain.”
 (Psalm 127:1) Jesus tells us in John 15 that whoever abides in him will bear much fruit, but apart from him we can do nothing.
 God’s work requires God’s strength and ability, and he provides it through giving different gifts to the members of his body, the church, to accomplish it.
 There are several passages in the Bible on spiritual gifts.
 The key themes are: ultimately spiritual gifts are provided to equip us to glorify God, every believer has at least one gift, all spiritual gifts are important, and they are meant to work together in the body of Christ.

 KNOW: The purpose of spiritual gifts is to further God’s kingdom work.
 All gifts are valuable and necessary for God’s work.
 A beginning understanding of what our personal gifts might be.